 Please request an account a few days in advance of when you plan to begin submitting student work.
-You may want to provide yourself time to familiarize yourself with the interface, set up and account for your course, and learn about the process of uploading files.
+You may want to provide yourself time to familiarize yourself with the interface, set up an account for your course, and learn about the process of uploading files.

-Turnitin also provides self-guided training guides, manuals, and videos.
+Turnitin provides self-guided training guides, manuals, and videos.
 These training aides can be accessed at Turnitin Support and Training Resources.

 These webinars are free.
 If you pre-register for a Turnitin webinar, you will receive a certificate of completion, which you can use to document your professional development in your tenure, promotion, or annual evaluation portfolio.

 The University of West Florida (UWF) maintains a license agreement with iParadigms, LLC for the purpose of using their product Turnitin, an online text matching service.
 The Turnitin service has the potential to be an important resource for promoting information literacy as well as encouraging academic integrity.
 All UWF instructors (faculty, adjunct faculty, and other instructors and professional staff) have access to the Turnitin service, and each faculty member can also make the service available to students in his or her classes.
 Because the Turnitin service has implications for the privacy of student academic records covered by the Family Educational Rights and Privacy Act (FERPA), it is important that faculty, instructors, and teaching assistants use Turnitin appropriately.

 The Division of Academic Affairs will maintain a website containing essential information for UWF instructors and students regarding the Turnitin service.
 Course documentation and other notices should whenever feasible refer to this standard resource.
 The Center for University Teaching, Learning, and Assessment (CUTLA) will have direct responsibility for maintenance of this web resource.